erphub/erphub.github.io/_posts/2021-07-27-to-create-test-company.md

 4. You will see a succesful message when the company copied.

-<div class="notice--warning">WARNING - It may affect performance of live company depending on size of live company.</div>
+<div class="notice--warning">WARNING - It may affect performance of live company depending on size of live company during copying procedure.</div>